apache/arrow-site/_posts/2025-01-10-arrow-result-transfer.md

 So it is increasingly common for both the source format and the target format of a query result to be columnar formats.
 The most efficient way to transfer data between a columnar source and a columnar target is to use a columnar transfer format.
 This eliminates the need for a time-consuming transpose of the data from columns to rows at the source during the serialization step and another time-consuming transpose of the data from rows to columns at the destination during the deserialization step.

 Arrow is a columnar data format.
-The column-oriented layout of data in the Arrow format is similar—and in some cases identical—to the layout of data in many widely used columnar source systems and destination systems.
+The column-oriented layout of data in the Arrow format is similar—and in many cases identical—to the layout of data in many widely used columnar source systems and destination systems.

 ### 2. The Arrow format is self-describing and type-safe.